Lee-matod/dev/README.md

 * **ROOT_FOLDER:** The path that will replace the `|root|` text placeholder.
 This must be a valid path.
 * **VIRTUAL_VARS:** The format in which virtual variables are expected to be formatted.
 The actual place where the variable's name will be should be defined as `%s`.
 Defaults to `|%s|`.
-* **RETENTION:** Whether scope clearing should be disabled during REPL sessions by default.
-If set to `True`, current REPL scope will not be cleared.
-Defaults to `False`.